 Its savory and slightly sour taste makes zurek a great appetizer.
 Travelers might find zurek in a traditional bread bowl as well, and depending on which and how much ingredient is inside, zurek can certainly be the main part of a meal.

 If you are looking for a nice Polish restaurant in Krakow, we would recommend Pod Aniołami Restaurant.
 Its charming decor and a great selection of meat are perfect for meat-lovers.
 They also serve some of the best pierogies in Krakow!

 If you want a pierogi-specialty restaurant, check out Pierogarnia Krakowiacy on the upper west side of Krakow Old Town.
 Its wide selection of pierogies is perfect for anyone giving them a try for the first time.

 Lastly, check out Kuchnia U Babci Maliny, our favorite restaurant in Krakow.
 Its quirky and homey decor combined with affordable, delicious, and big-portioned food is irresistible!
 It is the perfect place to try some grandma’s cooking!

 Located on the southern tip of Krakow Old Town is Wawel Hill, home to the biggest attraction in Krakow – Wawel Castle and Wawel Cathedral.

 Considered the most culturally and historically important site in Poland, the Wawel Castle (sometimes referred to as Wawel Royal Castle) is a must on any Krakow itinerary.
-The Wawel Castle and the historical buildings on Wawel Hill are one of the first established UNESCO Heritage Sites in the world!
+The Wawel Castle and the historical buildings on Wawel Hill are some of the first established UNESCO World Heritage Sites in the world

 Once the royal residence of the kings of Poland and the symbol of Polish statehood, Wawel Castle is now one of the country’s finest museums.